Arresting gear: Operation

 A normal arrestment is accomplished when the arresting hook of an incoming aircraft engages one of the deck pendants.
-When a landing aircraft engages a deck pendant, the force of the forward motion of the landing aircraft is transferred to a purchase cable which is routed via sheaves to the arresting engine, located in a machinery room below the flight deck or on either side of the runway.
+When a landing aircraft engages a deck pendant, the force of the forward motion of the landing aircraft is transferred to a purchase cable, which is routed via sheaves to the arresting engine, located in a machinery room below the flight deck or on either side of the runway.
 As the deck pendant and the purchase cable are pulled out by the aircraft being arrested, the kinetic energy of the aircraft is transferred to mechanical energy of the cables, and the arresting engine transfers the mechanical energy of the cables to hydraulic energy.
 This classic system of hydraulic arrest is now being supplanted by one using electromagnetics where the energy absorption is controlled by a turbo-electric engine.
 The arresting engine brings about a smooth, controlled stop of the landing aircraft.
 At the completion of the arrestment, the aircraft arresting hook is disengaged from the deck pendant, which is then retracted to its normal position.

 Sea-based systems

 Modern carriers typically have three or four arresting cables laid across the landing area.
 All U.S. carriers in the Nimitz-class, along with Enterprise, have four wires, with the exception of USS Ronald Reagan and USS George H.W.
 Bush, which have only three.
 Gerald R. Ford-class carriers will also have three.
 Pilots aim for the second wire for the three-wire configuration or third wire for the four-wire configuration to reduce the risk of landing short.
 Aircraft coming in to land on a carrier are at approximately 85% of full throttle.
-At touchdown, the pilot advances the throttles to full power.
+At touchdown, the pilot advances the throttles to military (MIL) power.
 In the F/A-18E/F Super Hornet and EA-18G Growler aircraft, the aircraft automatically reduces engine thrust to 70% once the deceleration of a successful arrestment is detected.
 This feature can be overridden by the pilot by selecting max afterburner.
 If the aircraft fails to catch an arresting cable, a condition known as a "bolter", the aircraft has sufficient power to continue down the angled flight deck and become airborne again.
 Once the arresting gear stops the aircraft, the pilot brings the throttles back to idle, raises the hook and taxies clear.